Dylan5019-Odin/todo-list/README.md

 # todo-list
-A Simple Todo List app that I created, with the intention of keeping my
+A simple Todo List app.
+The main goal was to learn more
-project more orginized.
+about keeping projects organized by seperating DOM Manipulation and backend Logic.